Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 After you hit a creature with an attack, they cannot make attacks of opportunity against you until the start of your next turn.

 ### Dodgy
-You have advantage on Dodge rolls.
+You have advantage on Agility(Athletics) skill checks made as part of the Dodge reaction.

 ### Flexible
 You may use Agility (Athletics) instead of Prowess (Athletics) to maintain a grapple.
 You have advantage on all skill checks made to escape a grapple.